 Suggestions welcome; I'm tired of banging my head on this.

-Updated by icy about 10 years ago
+Updated by icy over 10 years ago

 Interesting, I've personally seen some strange behaviour (leaking connections for example) with lighty on FreeBSD regarding kqueue but wasn't able to track it down either...

 Do you see these problems only on FreeBSD?